 Now let’s try star-hopping from Leo the Lion to the Coma star cluster.
 Nowadays, this part of the sky belongs to another constellation, Coma Berenices or Berenice’s Hair.
 As shown on the chart at the top of this post, or in the photo above from Zhean Peter Nacionales, you can draw a line from the star Regulus through the top star of the triangle (Zosma), and go about twice this distance to locate the cluster.

 The Coma star cluster is also called Melotte 111.
-It’s visible to the unaided eye in a dark country sky, sparkling against the background of the Milky Way, you might need binoculars to see this loose tangle of stars if your skies are beset by light pollution.
+It’s visible to the unaided eye in a dark country sky.
+You might need binoculars to see this loose tangle of stars if your skies are beset by light pollution.
 It is a beautiful sight in a dark sky.
+Find a dark sky location near you here.

 This is an open star cluster.
 That means its stars were probably born together from a single cloud of gas and dust in space, and they are still loosely bound by gravity.
 There are about 100 stars in the Coma star cluster, which lies some 288 light-years distant.
 In other words, this star cluster lies within our Milky Way galaxy.

 But wait.
-There’s more in this direction of space: a vast collection of galaxies external to our Milky Way.
+There’s more in this direction of space: a vast collection of galaxies external to our Milky Way and the Virgo supercluster of galaxies.

 The Coma galaxy cluster, also in the direction of the constellation Coma Berenices, is made up not of individual stars, but of whole galaxies of stars.